4 of the Best Insider Branding Tips for Your Small Business

 1. Start with what you like

+This might sound simple, but not everyone knows this insider branding tip.
 When you first build your brand start with what you like.
 Search in and out of your industry for brands that you love.
 Make a detailed list of what parts you like about what brands.
-Do you like aggressive brands with all caps fonts and dark coloring like Harley Davidson?
-Or comical brands that seem a little out there like Old Spice or Wendy’s twitter account?
+Do you like aggressive brands with all-caps fonts and dark coloring like Harley Davidson?
+Or comical brands that seem a little out there like Old Spice or Wendy’s Twitter account?
 Combine what you like to make your own unique brand.

 2. Branding for your target market